Radda Novikova

 Radda Vyacheslavovna Novikova (Радда Вячеславовна Новикова) is a Russian film and television director (born on 25 October 1974).
-Novikova is well known for directing comedy television series Girls with Makarov, Interns, Two Fathers, Two Sons.
+Novikova is well known for directing comedy television series Girls with Makarov, Interns, Two Fathers, Two Sons and feature film The Crazy Empress.

 Life and career

 Radda Novikova received her directing education in Moscow - in 1994 she graduated from the directing department of the VGIK.

 In 2003 she directed the two-part television film Story of the Spring Call.

 From 2004 to 2006 she was the director of Inexplicable, yet a Fact (TNT), Out of Law (Channel One), Love Stories (for Channel One), Price of Love, Affair (for TNT).

 In 2011 Novikova joined the directing team of the fourth season of medical sitcom Interns.
 The long-running series starred Ivan Okhlobystin as the cynical chief of staff.
+She directed the series until the ninth season.

 Radda Novikova started working on the sitcom television series Two Fathers, Two Sons starring Dmitry Nagiyev in 2012.

 In 2018 she directed comedic police procedural TV series Cop starring Kirill Zaytsev.
 The series was about an American police officer who comes to Russia to work.

 In 2019 Novikova directed the short film Dark like the Night.
 Karenina-2019 - loosely based on Leo Tolstoy's Anna Karenina.
 The screenplay was written by Aleksandr Tsypkin.
+The following year she directed another short film based on a Tsypkin story, Moscow Hill.
+It starred Anatoliy Beliy, Viktoriya Tolstoganova and Fedor Bondarchuk.

-In 2020 Novikova began directing comedy webseries Notes of the Helvetia Hotelier for Okko.
-The series has been greenlit for the second season.
+In 2020 Novikova began directing comedy webseries Notes of the Helvetia Hotelier for Okko streaming platform.
+The series lasted for two seasons.

-In 2022 Novikova started directing the second season of Girls with Makarov, a police procedural sitcom starring Pavel Maykov.
-The third season of the series has started shooting and will also be directed by her.
+In 2022 Novikova started directing the second season of Girls with Makarov, a police procedural sitcom starring Pavel Maykov, she directed the whole series until the final fifth season.

+In 2025 she directed the feature film The Crazy Empress, a romantic comedy about three friends who accidentally summon Catherine the Great, and as the empress adapts to the 21st century, she inspires them to change their lives and believe in themselves.
+The film stars Irina Pegova as Catherine the Great, alongside Angelina Strechina, Zoya Berber, and Alisa Stasyuk, with supporting roles by Kirill Zaytsev and Fedor Gamaleya.